Alpha Prime Racing

 Alpha Prime Racing (formerly Martins Motorsports) is an American professional stock car racing team that competes in the NASCAR O'Reilly Auto Parts Series.
-Founded in 2009 by Craig Martins, the team is co-owned by Martins and Caesar Bacarella, and currently fields multiple full-time entries, including the No. 44 driven by Brennan Poole.
-The team was inactive from 2018 to 2019, and in 2022 the team rebranded as Alpha Prime Racing and has since expanded operations and driver lineup.
+Founded in 2009 by Craig Martins, the team is co-owned by Martins and Caesar Bacarella, and currently fields two full-time Chevrolet Camaros and Ford Mustang Dark Horses, including the No. 44 driven by Brennan Poole and the No. 45 driven by Lavar Scott, as well as the No. 4 part-time driven by Bacarella and Anthony Alfredo.